Oil and Gas

 Delta County has recently made changes to how it regulates oil and gas.
 The County has repealed its oil and gas regulations and has adopted an interim oil and gas process.
 The County will be working to develop and adopt new regulations starting in the fall of 2019 and into 2020.
 The resolutions repealing the oil and gas regulations and establishing the new interim process outline why the County have made these changes.

 While the County transitions to new regulations, oil and gas continues to be regulated by the State of Colorado.
-Information on how to provide comments to the State on Oil and Gas activity in Delta County can be found here: http://cogcc.state.co.us/#/home.
+The public can provide comments to the State on oil and gas activity in Delta County.

 As part of the County's interim oil and gas process, the County will be submitting comments to the State on all applications processed by the State.